‘Wildly problematic’: Standing, the Supreme Court, and mifepristone

 “The whole thing is just everyone trying to use the courts to advance their particular view of what the right policy should be in this area,” he adds.
 “And the courts are appearing to go along.”

 The judge in Washington also accepted the standing argument that a change in the status of mifepristone would harm the states economically.
-It’s an argument that Texas and other Republican-led states have used in recent years, particularly in challenging the Affordable Care Act, and while it’s not a slam dunk, it can make federal policymaking very difficult.
+It’s an argument that Texas and other Republican-led states have used in recent years, particularly in challenging the Affordable Care Act, and while it’s not a slam-dunk, it can make federal policymaking very difficult.

 “It’s kind of unlimited standing,” says Elizabeth Sepper, a professor at the University of Texas School of Law.

-“There’s nothing the federal government can do that won’t effect a state economy in some way,” she adds.
+“There’s nothing the federal government can do that won’t affect a state economy in some way,” she adds.
 “It’s a challenge for federal lawmaking if a state can challenge anything the federal government does.”

 The cases’ rapid timeline may have exacerbated widespread standing issues in the mifepristone litigation, says Professor Adler.
 But in another way, the judiciary’s behavior this month echoes the Roe era.

-Note: Update: After press time, the Supreme Court ruled 7-2 that mifepristone should remain broadly available while the appeals process continues.
-Justices Clarence Thomas and Samuel Alito indicated in a dissent that they would not have granted a stay.
-Our story has been updated to reflect that decision.